starius/ScPrime/cmd/spc/README.md

 #### Miner tasks
 * `spc miner status` returns information about the miner.
-It is only valid for when siad is running.
+It is only valid for when spd is running.

 * `spc miner start` starts running the CPU miner on one thread.
 This is virtually useless outside of debugging.